FOOD | HEALTH | SPIRITUALITY

 1 teaspoon mineral salt

-1 tablespoon fresh lime juice (about half a lime)
+1 tablespoon fresh lime juice (optional)

 1 tablespoon fresh dill